Updated: Sep 23

 Icelandic drinking habits have certainly changed over the years.
 For example, it is now perfectly acceptable to enjoy a breakfast beer.
 Especially whilst soaking in the Blue Lagoon or the Mývatn Nature Baths on the Diamond Circle.
 So there is wide acceptance of drinking beer and it is perfectly normal.

 There are some remnants of the prohibition era though.
 The sale of alcohol is treated in a very particular way in Iceland.
 Aside from in bars and restaurants where it is quite expensive you can only buy alcohol in government-run shops.
 These shops are called Vínbúðin and there are fewer than fifty of them in the whole country.

 Drinking tips for Iceland

 As we mentioned it is quite expensive to buy alcohol in Iceland.
-So if you would like a few drinks to fuel your travels then make the most of duty free shopping.
-Pick up a few bottles of wine or a favourite spirit at the airport and enjoy a campsite beer.
-The perfect option if you are hiring a motorhome as you'll have a fridge to keep it all cool.
+So if you would like a few drinks to fuel your travels then make the most of duty-free shopping.
+Pick up a few bottles of wine or a favorite spirit at the airport and enjoy a campsite beer.
+The perfect option if you are renting a camper as you'll have a fridge to keep it all cool.

 You can of course buy alcohol in Iceland if you make it to one of the few Vínbúðin.
 But if you’re in the local convenience store you might be tempted by the cans of beer seemingly on offer.
 This is extremely low alcohol beer though.
 It is usually less than 2% and has very little effect in terms of merrymaking.

 If you are heading out for an evening of revelry in Iceland then do as the locals do.
-Get together for a pre-party warm up in your rental motorhome or hotel room.
+Get together for a pre-party warm-up in your rental vehicle or hotel room.
 Sink a few beers then hit the bars already merry.
 As we said the beers in Iceland are pretty strong.
 So you may well only need a glass or two to keep you topped up.